-Under the leadership of Marcel Kessler, President & Chief Executive Officer, after having successfully navigated a very challenging downturn in 2015 and 2016.
-Pason was able to fully participate in the industry's upturn while containing the growth in the cost base.
-In addition, the Company made significant progress in developing and deploying new technologies, products, and solutions for customers.
-Achievements for the past 12 months include:
+Under the leadership of Marcel Kessler, President & Chief Executive Officer, after having successfully navigated a very challenging downturn, Pason was able to fully participate in the industry's upturn while containing the growth in the cost base.
+Revenue per EDR day was up materially driven by increased adoption of new and existing products.
+Normalized Pre-Tax Income grew 115% from the previous year and Return on Invested Capital came in at 43%.
+We were able to increase the dividend during the year and ended the year with a cash balance of \$204 million.
+Specific achievements for the past 12 months include: